precisely/rapids/doc/architecture.md

   The `put-in!` flow algorithm works as follows, given a call to `(put-in! pool value)`:

-    IF the pool buffer is full
-    THEN
     IF the sinks queue is not empty
     THEN
         - remove a value from the sinks queue (a run-id)
-            - continue the run, providing the value to continue!
+        - continue the run, providing the value using (continue! run-id value)
         - return
     ELSE
+        IF the buffer is full
+        THEN
             - create a PutIn record containing the current run-id and the value
             - save the PutIn record in the sources queue
             - suspend execution using (listen!)
         ELSE
             - add the value to the buffer
             - return

   This algorithm assumes the pool object is destructively modified.
 In Clojure this requires passing the pool inside an atom.